-period due to policy cancellations for members we previously estimated as being active.
+After we have estimated membership for a period, we may receive information from health insurance carriers that would have impacted the estimate if we had received the information prior to the date of estimation.
+We may receive commission payments or other information that indicates that a member who was not included in our estimates for a prior period was in fact an active member at that time, or that a member who was included in our estimates was in fact not an active member of ours.
+For instance, we reconcile information carriers provide to us and may determine that we were not historically paid commissions owed to us, which would cause us to have underestimated membership.
+Conversely, carriers may require us to return commission payments paid in a prior period due to policy cancellations for members we previously estimated as being active.
 We do not update our estimated membership numbers reported in previous periods.
 Instead, we reflect updated information regarding our historical membership in the membership estimate for the current period.
 If we experience a significant variance in historical membership as compared to our initial estimates, while we keep the prior period data consistent with previously reported amounts, we may provide the updated information in other communications or disclosures.
-As a result of the delay in our receipt of information from insurance carriers, actual trends in our membership are most discernible over periods longer than from one quarter to the next.
-As a result of the delay, we experience in receiving information about our membership, it is difficult for us to determine with any certainty the impact of current conditions on our membership retention.
+As a result of the delay in our receipt of information from insurance carriers, actual trends in our membership are most discernible over periods longer than from one quarter to the next, making it difficult for us to determine with any certainty the impact of current conditions on our membership retention.
 Various circumstances could cause the assumptions and estimates that we make in connection with estimating our membership to be inaccurate, which would cause our membership estimates to be inaccurate.

-Total Medicare estimated membership as of March 31, 2023 decreased 2% compared to estimated membership as of March 31, 2022 due to a decline across all Medicare products.
-The overall decline in Medicare estimated membership was primarily due to a decrease in overall Medicare approved applications.
+Total Medicare estimated membership as of June 30, 2023 decreased 4% compared to estimated membership as of June 30, 2022 due to a decline across all Medicare products.
+The overall decline in Medicare estimated membership was primarily due to a decrease in overall Medicare approved applications as we temporarily reduced our investment in demand generation initiatives.

-Individual and family plan estimated membership as of March 31, 2023 declined 6% compared to estimated membership as of March 31, 2022 due to a decrease in applications.
-Ancillary plan estimated membership as of March 31, 2023 declined 10% compared to estimated membership as of March 31, 2022 primarily as a result of the decline in applications across all ancillary plans.
+Individual and family plan estimated membership as of June 30, 2023 declined 12% compared to estimated membership as of June 30, 2022 due to a decrease in applications.
+Ancillary plan estimated membership as of June 30, 2023 declined 13% compared to estimated membership as of June 30, 2022 primarily as a result of the decline in applications across all ancillary plans.